NJUNLP/pydec/docs/_docs/pythonapi/pydec/set_bias_decomposition_args.md

 {% include function.html content="Keyword Arguments:" %}

 Any number of keyword parameters to set.
-Do not use the keyword named `updat.
+Do not use the keyword named `update`.

 Examples:
 ```python